planetscale/docs/README.md

 - Git clone this repository (`git@github.com:planetscale/docs.planetscale.com.git`)
 - Switch to the repository's folder
 - Install package dependencies with `npm install`
-- Execute `npx next dev` to start a local nextJS server
+- Execute `npx next dev` or `npm run develop` to start a local nextJS server
 - Open `http://localhost:3000` to access the local server instance.
 Check terminal to find the actual port being used by your nextJS local server.

 ### How to add a new document